 Professional home staging is a proven tactic applied to sell a house here in Guerneville, California.
 Some advantages to home staging include less time on the market and higher selling prices.
 And you should certainly try professional home staging if you need a fast home sale.

-Look at staging your home as creating an "image" for your house like a manager would do for a popular politician.
-Just like creating an image draws more popularity for a public figure, staging makes your real estate look better when it's on the market.
+Look at staging your house as creating an "image" for your home like a manager would do for a high profile politician.
+Just like creating an image draws more popularity for a public figure, staging makes your real estate more attractive on the market.

-I'll ensure your home has mass appeal and that it's welcoming, staying away from "offensive" or "too-bright" shades on the walls and furniture.
-And if you've already moved out, you can think about borrowing furnishings.
-You want your home to look ready to live in as opposed to abandoned.
+I'll ensure your home is likable and that it's friendly, steering clear of "offensive" or "personalized" shades on the walls and furniture.
+And if the house is empty, you can think about borrowing furniture.
+The goal is for your house to look inviting as opposed to vacated.

 Setting the Stage

-I'll tell you when to show your house, because all of the improvements mesh together to create a picture of what buyers will expect after they close on your house.
-Brightening up each room is critical, so we'll do things like part the curtains and create light where needed to show off your house.
-Together we'll enhance the ambiance with enjoyable music to listen to while guests look around your home and ensure a pleasing scent circulates from every area.
-We'll make use of cozy-looking throws, and pillows on your chairs and bed.
-Buyers should feel like your house is their future home.
+You'll know when to host an Open House, because all of the improvements mesh together to paint a picture of what buyers can look forward to when they consider buying your house.
+Brightening up each room is critical, so we'll do things like open curtains and create light where needed to invite the buyer inside.
+Together we'll enhance the ambiance with enjoyable music playing lightly and assure a delightful aroma flows throughout your house.
+We'll add cozy-looking blankets, and throw pillows on your couch and bed.
+We want buyers to feel like your current home is their future home.